-Every Tuesday, All Saints Church, Pasadena, offers an on-line Centering Prayer meeting from 7:00 to 7:45pm.
+Every Tuesday, All Saints Church, Pasadena, offers an on-line Centering Prayer meeting from 7:00 to 8:00pm.

 What is Centering Prayer?

 Centering prayer is a form of contemplative prayer that is rooted in the Christian tradition and the wisdom saying of Jesus, “When you pray, go to your inner room, close the door and pray to God in secret.
 And God, who sees in secret, will repay you” (Mtt 6:6).
 It is a discipline of intentional silence, where the individual in trusting faith, empties their self to become entirely receptive to God’s divine love.
 This is a prayer of surrendering life as lived on our terms to receive the indwelling love of God given to us.
 Each person chooses a word to help them keep focus and as a reminder of their intention to remain open to God’s love.
-A commitment to a practice of sitting in silence for a period of 20 minutes, twice a day, is best.
+A commitment to the practice of sitting in silence for a period of 20 minutes, twice a day, is best.
 You might start with 10 minutes and slowly build to 20 minutes.
 Just following the arc of your inhale and exhale while in a seated posture, with eyes closed or gazing downward, can be transformative.
 This practice can be done alone or in a group.

 For more information about the on-line Zoom Centering Prayer meeting, contact: